Downtown Jacksonville as seen from the St. John's River

 As lovely as all that sunshine may be, moving to the geographically largest city in the contiguous U.S. can sound a little overwhelming.
 How is one supposed to figure out where to go for dinner, what there is to do for fun, which beach to visit on the weekend, how long their commute will be on Monday, and what the pros and cons of living in Jacksonville are?
 Luckily, we’ve done some of the groundwork for you by breaking down the top 15 things to know about living in Jacksonville.

-• The average home value for a Jacksonville home is around $295,200, while the average home value for a home in Miami is $549,450, according to Zillow
+• The average home value for a Jacksonville home is around $294,500, while the average home value for a home in Miami is $558,900, according to Zillow.

-• The average monthly rent in Jacksonville is $1,550, and the average size is 975 square feet.
-In Miami, that goes up to $2,450 for 891 square feet, according to RentCafe.
+• The average monthly rent for a one-bedroom apartment in Jacksonville is around $1,500, and the average size is 974 square feet.
+In Miami, that goes up to $2,450 for 894 square feet, according to RentCafe.
 Less money for more space, anyone?

-• The cost of living in Jacksonville is 6% below both the state and national average
+• The cost of living in Jacksonville is 7 percent below the national average and 5 percent below the state average.

 When it comes to buying real estate in Jacksonville, if you’re moving from another major city, you’re likely to be pleasantly surprised by the affordability.
-The cost of housing is a solid 6% below the national average, and as a result, more than half of residents own homes.
-Even though it’s one of the state’s most bustling metro areas, you can score three bedrooms and a yard within shouting distance of a beach.
+The cost of housing is a solid 10 percent below both the state and national average, and as a result, more than half of residents own homes.
+And even though it’s one of the state’s most bustling metro areas, you can score three bedrooms and a yard within shouting distance of a beach.

 A poolside view of the JTB Apartments in Jacksonville, Florida

-About 44% of city dwellers opt to rent apartments in Jacksonville, so the inventory is there for newcomers looking to rent.
-With an average monthly rent just over $1,500, that cost is just over $200 below the national average of just over $1,700.
-Like any city, prices vary from neighborhood to neighborhood.
+About 43 percent of city dwellers opt to rent apartments in Jacksonville, so the inventory is there for newcomers looking to rent.
+With an average monthly rent just over $1,500, that cost is around $200 below the national average of just over $1,700.
+But like any city, prices vary from neighborhood to neighborhood.
 For affordable apartments, look in areas like College Gardens or Grand Park.
 For more luxurious accommodations, focus your search in enclaves such as Isle of Palms or Beach Haven.
 And as a general rule of thumb, keep in mind that you’ll have to fork over more to live near the beach than on the outskirts.

-Moving to Jacksonville from Miami?
+Moving to Jacksonville, Florida, from Miami?
 Compare moving costs for rental trucks, full-service movers, and portable containers.
-To get a personalized moving quote on local moves visit PODS.com, or call 855-706-4758 for long-distance moving.
+To get a personalized moving quote on local moves, visit PODS.com, or call 855-706-4758 for long-distance moving.

 A couple walks along the Atlantic Beach in Jacksonville, Florida, during sunset